bheimbu/evolutionary_ecology/docs/source/first_week.rst

 Task preview for Monday morning, Second Week:
 ---------------------------------------------

 On :ref:`Monday_Second_Week`, each of you will process a subsample of raw reads to assemble good to high quality consensus sequences.
-An assignment list will be provided in StudIP.
+An assignment list will be provided `here <https://owncloud.gwdg.de/index.php/s/aQhYNQhwvk4wL2H>`_.
 Checkout the `raw_sequences  <https://studip.uni-goettingen.de/dispatch.php/course/files/index/660b809717ef7407f199fdb5f7a87d89?cid=d7b80997f5efda59609a4cf69a04dbf7>`_ directory on StudIP.

 .. attention::